 How Often Should I Have Appointments?

-Don’t leave your health and the health of your fetus up to chance.
+Don’t leave your health and the health of your baby up to chance.

 Meet with your doctor regularly or go to a pregnancy clinic as soon as you suspect you might be pregnant.
 According to WebMD on prenatal care, these are the average number of prenatal appointments you should have during your pregnancy: